Shivam1831998/PowerBI-Visualisation-Project/README.md

 # PowerBI-Visualisation-Project
-Data Visualisation of Shipping Company's Data
+Data Visualisation of Shipping Company's Data.
+Visualisation Tool : Power BI,
+Data : Shipping cmapny Data from kaggle,

+Used Dax functions to create te required table, then created a dynamic Dashboard to analyze the Sales pattern with repect of different criterion.